Post

 • How investigations are done: the common frameworks, the roles of the people involved, the four main steps, how evidence is kept safe (chain of custody), and where evidence comes from.

-• What determines the outcome: what makes an investigation succeed, what happens when findings go to court, and common misconceptions.
+• What determines the outcome: what makes an investigation succeed, what happens when findings are challenged (in court or elsewhere), and common misconceptions.

 What is Digital Forensics?